Use Short In A Sentence

 Short Sentences vs. Fragments: A Crucial Distinction

-It's important to differentiate between short sentences and sentence fragments.
-A sentence fragment is an incomplete sentence, lacking a subject or verb, or both.
+it helps to differentiate between short sentences and sentence fragments.
+Even so, a sentence fragment is an incomplete sentence, lacking a subject or verb, or both.
 A short sentence, while concise, is grammatically complete.
 Using fragments intentionally can be a stylistic choice, but excessive use can compromise clarity and weaken your writing.

 Frequently Asked Questions (FAQ)